smkun/Imperial-Central-Security-Databank--ICSD-/PLANNING.md

 ### Open Questions

 **Q1: Character index implementation strategy**
 - **Question**: Should `/characters` be a single page or paginated?
-How should we group characters (alphabetically, by species, by affiliation)?
+How should we group characters (alphabetically)?
 - **Next Steps**: Start with single-page alphabetical list.
 Implement pagination if character count exceeds ~50.
-Add filtering by species/affiliation as secondary feature.
 - **Blocker**: None, can iterate post-v1.

 **Q2: PDF migration workflow automation**